Land cover, land use and landscape

 LUCAS is a field survey based on an area-frame sampling scheme carried out by Eurostat.
 Data on land cover and land use are collected and landscape photographs are taken to detect any changes to land cover/use or to European landscapes.
 The transect, a 250-meter walk along which linear elements and land cover changes are recorded, is used for landscape analysis.

-Eurostat carried out a large LUCAS campaign in 2009, covering 23 countries in the EU (Bulgaria, Cyprus, Malta and Romania were excluded).
+Eurostat carried out a large LUCAS campaign in 2009, covering 23 countries in the then EU-27 (Bulgaria, Cyprus, Malta and Romania were excluded).
+The 2012 LUCAS campaign covered all EU-27 Member States.
 Data on land cover, land use and landscape diversity were collected for approximately 234 700 points.
 These points were selected from a standard 2 km grid from a total of one million points all over the EU.
 The land cover and the visible land use data were classified according to the harmonised LUCAS land cover and land use nomenclatures.